LSSTDESC/BlendingToolKit/docs/source/tutorials.rst

 Intro notebook
 ----------------

 This `notebook <https://github.com/LSSTDESC/BlendingToolKit/blob/main/notebooks/intro.ipynb>`_ shows how btk can be used to generate images of multi-band blend scenes, along with isolated object images -- i.e., PSF-convolved object images are drawn both in isolation and in the blend scene for each band.
-You can find it retranscribed in the next section or access it regularly via the link (necessary for interactivity).
+You can find it retranscribed in the next section or access it normally via the link (necessary for interactivity).

 Tutorial
 ---------